paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 * The aircraft position from overflying landmarks, differentiating this give the aircraft's ground speed.
 * The aircraft's passage over the runway slabs gives the aircrafts ground speed, integrating this gives the distance that the aircraft has covered.

 Here is a plot of distance from the start of runway 23 over time from video A, the mid points are fitted to a third order polynomial.
-The right hand graph shows the comparison where the two measurements overlap:

 <center>
 <img src="plots/images/tile_distance.png" width="600" />&nbsp;
 </center>

-The errors are:
+This graph shows the comparison where the two measurements overlap, the difference is positive when the 'slab' data is greater than the 'tile' data:

 <center>
 <img src="plots/images/tile_distance_cmp.png" width="600" />&nbsp;